The rules of what to wear to work have changed -- here's what they are now

 We can credit high-powered women who defy fashion norms for these changes.

-'We still believe that a neckline that comes too low in the office is taking attention off of where it should be,' Of Mercer cofounder Emelyn Northway told Business Insider.
-'And so I think that's one of the things that's sort of a hard-and-fast rule.'
+'We still believe that a neckline that comes too low in the office is taking attention off of where it should be,' Of Mercer co-founder Emlyn Northway told Business Insider.
+'And so I think that's one of the things that's sort of a hard and fast rule.'

-MM.LaFleur's Bento Box program takes its shoppers through a personalised survey to curate a 'Bento box' of workwear.
-Each Bento Box is complete with four to six outfits of solid, professional workwear.
+MM.LeFleur's Bento Box program takes its shoppers a personalised survey to curate a 'Bento box' of workwear.
+Each Bento Box is complete with 4-6 solid, professional workwear.

-MM.LaFleur's team wrote a book called 'Wear to Work: A Guide to Building Your Professional Uniform,' that founder and CEO Sarah LaFleur told Business Insider 'advises women on how to cultivate a streamlined wardrobe that will empower them at work.'
+MM.LeFleur's team wrote a book called 'Wear to Work: A Guide to Building Your Professional Uniform,' that founder and CEO Sarah LeFleur told Business Insider, 'advises women on how to cultivate a streamlined wardrobe that will empower them at work.'

-Ultimately, a few great looks are better than a bunch of mediocre looks.
+Ultimately, a few great looks is better than a bunch of mediocre looks.

 Business Insider Emails & Alerts